Create (song): Composition and lyrics

 "Create" runs for 3 minutes and 56 seconds.
 Its instrumentation includes analog synthesizers (played by Hoshino and Mabanua), piano (Hirotaka Sakurada), digital piano (Hoshino, Mabanua, Sakurada), electric guitar (Ryosuke Nagaoka), drums (Tom Tamada), electric clavichord (Sakurada), vibraphone (Hoshino), contrabass (Wataru Iga), and cowbell (Mabanua).
 Noriyasu Kawamura plays the surigane—a Japanese bell instrument—and Hoshino additionally provides handclapping and stomping sounds, the former alongside Mabanua.
 The song was recorded by Shojiro Watanabe and Shigeharu Nakauchi at Onkio Haus and Victor Studio, mixed by Watanabe, and mastered by Takahiro Uchida at Flair Mastering Works.

-"Create" opens with a lyrical section in English, translated from Japanese by music producer Sunny Boy.
-Upbeat, it is a programmed J-pop song that progresses with breakbeat-esque drumming.
+The single version of "Create" opens with a lyrical section in English, which is replaced with an analog synth intro on the Gen (2025) album, alongside other changes to the mix.
+Upbeat, "Create" is a programmed J-pop song that progresses with breakbeat-esque drumming.
+According to Ondarocks Vassilios Karagianni, it is a progressive pop track with "a flood of crazy synths, [...] drums, breaks, and reprises".
 Rockin'On Japans Tomohiro Ogawa described the track as high-tempo soul, like a broken metronome, mixed with 8-bit music that sounds like three minutes of Mario "flashing and B-dashing with a Super Star".
 In the lyrics, Hoshino calls for listeners to create something that defies common sense.
 He encourages them to play around and continue learning, despite the increasingly "stagnant" world.

 Both musically and lyrically, "Create" incorporates several references to Super Mario and Nintendo.
 These include a vibraphone arrangement of the GameCube start-up melody, the power-up sound that plays when Mario obtains a Super Mushroom, the stage music from Super Mario Land, and the sound of shooting a fireball; according to Hoshino, the lattermost is used as a percussion.
-With the word directly, he references a pose used by late Nintendo president Satoru Iwata during Nintendo Directs.
+With the word directly (直接, chokusetsu), he references a pose used by late Nintendo president Satoru Iwata during Nintendo Directs.
 Hoshino hints towards Nintendo's time as a hanafuda manufacturer in the line "Hold the flowers and cards I've been dealt", and uses the phrase "yellow magic" as a dual reference to both the yellow game cartridges of the Famicom and the electronic music band Yellow Magic Orchestra.
 (Note: Yellow Magic Orchestra member Haruomi Hosono has had significant influence on Hoshino's career.
 He was a key inspiration in the forming of Sakerock and the reason for Hoshino learning the marimba.
 After they were acquainted at a 2007 music festival, Hosono assisted in launching Hoshino's solo career.)
 Other parts of the lyrics touch on Hoshino's diagnosis with a subarachnoid hemorrhage in 2012; he compares his eventual recovery to the life system from Super Mario Bros. in the lines "I was reborn / My billionth fresh restart" and "I returned from the brink of death / The meaning of life is to play with life itself".